TeaCommerce/Tea-Commerce-Documentation/README.md

 #### Custom Styles

 If you need to create any custom CSS styles, these should be added to the `docs/.vuepress/styles.styl` file.
-These files are written in `stylus`, however you can write regular CSS inside them if you prefer.
+This file is written using `stylus` syntax, however you can write regular CSS if you prefer.

 #### Custom Vue Components